subhan-uf/phishing-detection/README.md

 ## License

-This project is released under the MIT License.
+This project is made by Subhan